Nike-Inc/bartlett/README.md

 ### Querying Existing Jobs

-You can query for basic information about a given job by providing the path from root of your Jenkins instance to the desired job.
+You can query for basic information about a given job by providing the path from the root of your Jenkins instance to the desired job.

 For example, if my job exists at `https://my.jenkins-instance.com/job/TEST/job/testJob/`, then I can query